Food Selectivity: ABA Techniques Explained

 Addressing Food Selectivity in Children with ASD

 When it comes to addressing food selectivity in children with Autism Spectrum Disorder (ASD), early interventions play a crucial role in expanding their food repertoire and promoting healthy eating habits.
 Studies have shown that children with ASD consume less fruit, dairy products, vegetables, proteins, and starch compared to their typically developing peers.
-These children often exhibit preferences for foods of a certain consistency, are choosier about food, more reticent to try new foods, and assume a restricted variety of food.
+These children often exhibit preferences for foods of a certain consistency, are choosie about food, more reticent to try new foods, and assume a restricted variety of food.

 Importance of Early Interventions